 Don't be surprised when to see "SAT" on the flashcard box.
 While students might not be studying for the SAT quite yet, the flashcard approach will be an enjoyable break from vocab workbooks.

 And vocabulary and grammar practice will be woven into the year in a small, purposeful way.

 Navigating Learning Online

-Are you new to online classes?
-Whether you are or aren't, this class will help you master the components of online learning, as you navigate through your Moodle classroom and become incrementally more proficient at what an online class entails.
-Your instructor understands you might be an online-class newbie, so there will be plenty of instruction and assistance along the way.
+New to online classes?
+Whether yes or no, this class will help students master the components of online learning, as they navigate through their online classroom and become incrementally more proficient at what an online class entails.
+The instructor understands that some students might be online-class newbies, so there will be plenty of instruction and assistance along the way.

-Join a group of enthusiastic readers and learners who agree that "books are the plane, and the train, and the road.
+Join other enthusiastic readers and learners who agree with Anna Quindlen, that "books are the plane, and the train, and the road.
 They are the destination and the journey."